tanmaybhardwaj/hands-on-machine-learning/Chapter-01/solutions.md

     - Machine learning is the science of programming computers so they can learn from data to solve a specific problem.

  2. Can you name four types of applications where it shines?
     - Machine learning is great for problems whose solution requires a great deal of work or a long list of rules, complex problems that are hard to get a solution of using a traditional method, fluctuating environments and getting insights about complex problems and large data.
       Some examples are spam detection in email, cancer diagnosis, fraudulent credit card transactions, and automatically driving vehicles.

  3. What is a labeled training set?
+    - A labeled training set is a collection of data where one of the features of the data indicates the class the training example belongs to.
+      A labeled training set is used in supervised learning algorithms.

  4. What are the two most common supervised tasks?
+    - Two most common supervised tasks are classification and regression.
+In a regression problem we our prediciton is a scalar value.
+When we're trying to solve a classification problem, our output is either 1 or 0.

  5. Can you name four common unsupervised tasks?
+    - Four common unsupervised tasks inclused clustering, visualization, dimensionality reduction , and association rule learning.

  6. What type of algorithm would you use to allow a robot to walk in various unknown terrains?